wordofwarning/wordofwarning.org/current/2023-haphazard/programme/index.md

 <hr>
 Thomas Daniel Byrne · *Burger*

-A burger comes to life inside a microwave and tells a tale of dreaming to become an opera singer, unfulfilled… until now!<br>A 6-minute micro-puppet show for an audience of three — an intimate, lovely, silly experience that can be enjoyed by children and adults of all ages.
+A burger comes to life inside a microwave and tells a tale of dreaming to become an opera singer, unfulfilled… Until now!<br>A 6-minute micro-puppet show for an audience of three — an intimate, lovely, silly experience that can be enjoyed by children and adults of all ages.

 Thomas is a performer, musician, and puppeteer based in Manchester who has worked with Horse + Bamboo, Dizzy O'Dare, Whalley Range All Stars, Handmade Theatre.
 His style is rooted in play and reconnecting with our sense of childhood fun and adventure.
 <hr>